 \section{Abstract}

-Popular Ethereum wallets (\eg, MetaMask) entrust centralized infrastructure providers (\eg, Infura) to run the consensus client logic on their behalf.
+Popular Ethereum wallets (like MetaMask) entrust centralized infrastructure providers (\eg, Infura) to run the consensus client logic on their behalf.
 As a result, these wallets are light-weight and high-performant, but come with security risks.
-A malicious provider can mislead the wallet, \eg, fake payments and balances, or censor transactions.
-On the other hand, light clients, which are not in popular use today, allow decentralization, but at concretely inefficient and asymptotically \emph{linear} bootstrapping complexity.
+A malicious provider can mislead the wallet by faking payments and balances, or censoring transactions.
+On the other hand, light clients, which are not in popular use today, allow decentralization, but are concretely inefficient, often with asymptotically \emph{linear} bootstrapping complexity.
 This poses a dilemma between decentralization and performance.

-In this paper, we design, implement, and evaluate a new proof-of-stake (PoS) \emph{superlight} client with concretely efficient and asymptotically \emph{logarithmic} bootstrapping complexity.
+We design, implement, and evaluate a new proof-of-stake (PoS) \emph{superlight} client with concretely efficient and asymptotically \emph{logarithmic} bootstrapping complexity.
 Our proofs of proof-of-stake (PoPoS) take the form of a Merkle tree of PoS epochs.
-The verifier enrolls the provers in a bisection game, in which the honest prover is destined to win once an adversarial Merkle tree is challenged at sufficient depth.
-To evaluate our superlight protocol, we provide a client implementation that is compatible with mainnet PoS Ethereum: compared to the state-of-the-art light client construction of PoS Ethereum, our client improves time-to-completion by $9\times$, communication by $180\times$, and energy usage by $30\times$ (when bootstrapping after $10$ years of consensus execution).
-We prove that our construction is secure and show how to employ it for other PoS systems such as Cardano (with full adaptivity), Algorand, and Snow White.
+The verifier enrolls the provers in a bisection game, in which honest provers are destined to win once an adversarial Merkle tree is challenged at sufficient depth.
+We provide an implementation for mainnet Ethereum: compared to the state-of-the-art light client construction of Ethereum, our client improves time-to-completion by $9\times$, communication by $180\times$, and energy usage by $30\times$ (when bootstrapping after $10$ years of consensus execution).
+As an important additional application, our construction can be used to realize trustless cross-chain bridges, in which the superlight client runs within a smart contract and takes the role of an on-chain verifier.
+We prove our construction is secure and show how to employ it for other PoS systems such as Cardano (with fully adaptive adversary), Algorand, and Snow White.